 93. Yen W. Washington State's Immigrant Population: 2010-2017.
 Washington State Health Services Research Project.
-Washington State Office of Finanical Management March 2019 2019.
+Washington State Office of Financial Management March 2019 2019.

 The Washington State Office of Financial Management (OFM) provided a summary of immigrants residing in Washington State between 2010 and 2017.
 Approximately 14% (1,000,000 individuals) of Washington State's population is immigrants, including naturalized citizens, legal immigrants, and individuals who are undocumented.
 This percentage has stayed relatively stable over time from 2010 to 2017.
 OFM provided information by four immigrantion status groups, including U.S.-born citizens, naturalized citizens, legal immigrants, and individuals who are undocumented.
-State's population included individuals who are undocumented.
+In 2017, approximately 3.5% (264,000 individuals) of Washington State's population included individuals who are undocumented.
 Adults 18 to 64 years of age made up the majority (90.4%) of individuals who are undocumented in Washington State.
 Approximately 40% of individuals who are undocumented had a family income below 200% of the federal poverty level.